LennartFr/global-financing-blockchain/README.md

   You should see the following message in your terminal window:

-  Listening locally on port 6001
+  'Listening locally on port 6001'

+  Now in a browser address bar, enter 'http://localhost:6001'

-  To use the user interface, begin by doing:
+  To use the user interface, in the browser window,  begin by doing:

   ````
   admin preload network